 Gazprombank.
 On 3 November 2009, the Group signed a loan agreement with OAO Gazprombank, which provided the Group with a loan facility of RR 10 billion until November 2012.
-At 30 June 2010, RR 7,606 million had been drawn down under this loan agreement.
-Throughout 2010, the Group gradually reduced the stated interest rate from the initial 13 percent to 9 percent per annum.
+At 30 September 2010, RR 7,606 million had been drawn down under this loan agreement.
+Throughout 2010, the Group gradually reduced the stated interest rate from the initial 13 percent to nine percent per annum.
+In October 2010, the Group withdrew an additional RR 2,394 million under this loan agreement and, further reduced the stated interest rate to 8.5 percent per annum.

 UniCredit Bank.
-On 5 October 2009, the Group obtained a USD 200 million loan until October 2012 under credit line facilities with UniCredit Bank at initial interest rate of LIBOR plus 6.5 percent, which was reduced to LIBOR plus 4.65 percent from 25 February 2010 (5.0 percent and 6.73 percent at 30 June 2010 and 31 December 2009, respectively).
+On 5 October 2009, the Group obtained a USD 200 million loan until October 2012 under credit line facilities with UniCredit Bank at an initial interest rate of LIBOR plus 6.5 percent, which was subsequently reduced to LIBOR plus 4.65 percent from 25 February 2010 (4.91 percent and 6.73 percent at 30 September 2010 and 31 December 2009, respectively).
 The loan includes the maintenance of certain restrictive financial covenants.
-At 30 June 2010, the outstanding loan amount was RR 6,222 million (USD 200 million), net of unamortized part of the transaction costs of RR 17 million.
+At 30 September 2010, the outstanding loan amount was RR 6,065 million (USD 200 million), net of unamortized part of the transaction costs of RR 15 million.

 Sberbank.
 On 28 August 2009, the Group obtained a RR 5 billion loan from OAO Sberbank repayable in January and February 2011.
 Throughout 2010, the Group gradually reduced the stated interest rate from the initial 12.37 percent to 8.5 percent per annum.
-At 30 June 2010, the outstanding amount was RR 4,960 million, net of unamortized part of the transaction costs of RR 40 million.
-Subsequent to the balance sheet date, on 7 July 2010, the loan was fully repaid ahead of its maturity schedule.
+In July 2010, the loan was fully repaid ahead of its maturity schedule.